-- Remove drain cap from below the 90 degree elbow at location D and drain the crankcase.
+- Remove drain cap at location D and drain the crankcase.
 Dispose of used oil in accordance with local requirements. - 2.
 Clean and replace the cap. - 3.
-Change oil filter. - 4.
-Fill the crankcase with fresh oil to the full mark.
+Change oil filter. - Fill the crankcase with fresh oil to the full mark.
 Do not overfill.
 See engine manual for oil specifications.